Hydrangea Pink Annabelle Invincibelle Spirit 3 Litre

-IHydrangea Pink Annabelle Invincibelle Spirit 3 Litre: Formerly referred to a Hydrangea Invincibelle now being marketed simpy as Pink Annabelle Hydrangea, it produces masses of snowball shaped blooms from early summer through to the first frosts.
+Hydrangea Pink Annabelle Invincibelle Spirit: Formerly referred to as Hydrangea Invincibelle now being marketed simpy as Pink Annabelle Hydrangea, it produces masses of snowball shaped blooms from mid summer through to the first frosts.
 Dark pink buds open hot pink almost cerise in colour, they fade to soft pink and green in the latter stages of the flowering period.
 This hardy adaptable cultivar is a reliable bloomer that will produce flowers from year one, even after the harshest of winters.
 Whilst it can be planted in a partially shaded spot it does better planted in a good sunny spot..
 In well drained moist soil.

 Planting position: Best planteed in full sun, never close to a tree.
 Tree roots are the dominant force and will deprive your hydrangea of the nutrition it needs